lacrypta/nomad-old/validator.md

 ### 7.2.
 Invalid Validators

-If the validator tag refers to an event not of kind `1111`, or contains an invalid `v-language` tag, that validator tag is said to be invalid and considered to have _failed_ validation.
+If the validator tag refers to an event not of `kind:1111`, or contains an invalid `"v-language"` tag, that validator tag is said to be invalid and considered to have _failed_ validation.

 ### 7.3.
 Runtime Context

 During the execution of the validator code proper, agents **MAY** provide additional capabilities for the code to use.
 These can range from utility libraries (eg. JSON parsing utilities) to external communication facilities (eg. querying [IPFS](https://docs.ipfs.tech/)).

-Although specific `v-language` conventions can declare a capability to be realized in any specific manner, extensions **SHOULD** adhere to the following guidelines:
+Although specific `"v-language"` conventions can declare a capability to be realized in any specific manner, extensions **SHOULD** adhere to the following guidelines:

 1. Functionality _not_ provided by the programming language in a "standard" fashion **SHOULD** be externalized to a capability.
 2. Functionality that exhibits a _non-idempotent_ behavior **SHOULD** be externalized to a capability.